L-araabe/SUPCHAT.V0/supchat-backend-main/README.md

 - `GET /api/v1/chat/private/:userId` – returns an existing private chat between the current user and `userId` or creates one if none exists.
+- `POST /api/v1/groupinvite/email` – invite a user to a group by email.